HariAcidReign/JavaScript-A-Z-Notes/Notes/16-Async-EventLoops.md

 ### Event Loops and Callback Queue
 - cb() cannot simply directly go to callstack to be execeuted.
 It goes through the callback queue when timer expires.
 - Event loop checks the callback queue, and if it has element puts it into call stack.
-It is a *gate keeper*
+It is a *gate keeper*.
 - Now cb() in callstack is run.
 Console API is used and log printed

 Final console output: